Skip to content

 • Review plan for mitigating property damage before storm hits and for recovery post storm.

-• Identify security resources, such as fencing, barriers, plywood, security personnel and additional manpower that may be needed.
+• Identify security resources, such as additional manpower that may be needed.

-• Review your policies with your insurance advisor to ensure you understand the amount you will receive in the event of a covered loss.
+• Review your policies with your insurance broker to ensure you understand the amount you will receive in the event of a covered loss.

 • Review policy deductibles, special provisions and loss-reporting provisions (especially important on National Flood policies).